 Yoga is a practice that we all can do.
 It starts with the breath – an extended and deeper breath.
 With a simple focusing of our breath, we can start on a journey that improves our well being.
-This breathing process helps to take us away from the flight-or-fight mode, in which many of us live everyday.
-Personally, I do not know anyone who is not feeling stressed, to some degree.
+This breathing process helps to take us away from the flight-or-fight mode in which many of us live everyday.
+Personally, I do not know anyone who currently is not feeling stressed, to some degree.
 Do you?

 Charlotte will post news as it occurs.
 Please check back often.

-© 2018 Charlotte Michos.
+© 2021 Charlotte Michos.
 LLC

 All rights reserved.
 Please contact Charlotte for permission to republish.